SebastianAlexanderBergstrom/Betting-strategies-in-football/README.md

 # Betting-strategies-in-football
-Note: The files are currently not ordered in folders since I'm in a bit of a hurry, I'll take care of this soon.
+Note: The files are currently not ordered in folders yet, I'll take care of this soon.
+Until then, the files ending in "functions.R" contain function definitions while the ones ending in "analysis.R" are scripts that can be executed.
+The .csv-files are data files from http://www.football-data.co.uk/data.php.
 11th Septemeber 2018.

 The code and data files are part of a hobby project for simulating different betting strategies in football.
 The general idea behind the functions is described on my blog (see link below).